QCD corrections to the Golden decay channel of the Higgs boson: Numerical results

-Apart from invariant mass distribution, angular distributions are also helpful for studying the Higgs properties.
-Therefore, we estimate the effect of mixed QCD-EW corrections in $\phi$ distribution, which is one of the most sensitive observables for BSM studies.
+Apart from the invariant mass distribution, angular distributions are also effective in studying the Higgs properties.
+Therefore, we study the effect of the mixed QCD-electroweak corrections in the $\phi$ distribution, which is one of the most sensitive observables for the BSM studies.
 It is defined as the angle between the decay planes of the intermediate $Z$-bosons in the rest frame of the Higgs boson.
-This angle $\phi$ is the main observable for spin-parity assignment of Higgs boson \citep{Soni:1993jc,Chang:1993jy,Skjold:1993jd,Barger:1993wt,Arens:1994wd,Buszello:2002uu,Choi:2002jk}.
+This angle $\phi$ is the main observable for spin-parity assignment of the Higgs boson \cite{Soni:1993jc,Chang:1993jy,Skjold:1993jd,Barger:1993wt,Arens:1994wd,Buszello:2002uu,Choi:2002jk}.
+We have plotted the $\phi$ dependence of the relative corrections $\delta_i$ in Fig.~\ref{fig:dist3}.

-In contrast to the invariant mass distribution, mixed QCD-electroweak corrections relative to LO do not exhibit a flat behaviour for angular distribution, as shown in Fig.~\ref{fig:dist3} (a).
-We observe a $(1-\cos \phi)$ dependence in the shape of $\phi$-distribution due to mixed QCD-electroweak corrections.
-This is very different from the LO behaviour, which follows a {$\cos^2 \phi$} dependence~\cite{PhysRevD.37.1220,Choi:2002jk}.
-This difference can be attributed to the change in effective $HZZ$ coupling due to two-loop corrections.
+In Fig.~\ref{fig:dist3}(a), we see that the mixed QCD-electroweak corrections relative to the LO do not exhibit a flat behavior in the $\phi$ distribution for the fixed $\alpha_s$.
+This is in contrast to what we see in the case of the invariant mass distribution in Fig.~\ref{fig:dist1}(a).
+We observe a $(1-\cos \phi)$ dependence in the shape of the $\phi$-distribution due to the mixed QCD-electroweak corrections.
+Also, the shape is independent of the scale choice for $\alpha_s$.
+The stated dependence is different from the LO behavior, which follows a {$\cos^2 \phi$} dependence~\cite{PhysRevD.37.1220,Choi:2002jk}.
+The difference can be attributed to the change in the effective $HZZ$ coupling due to the two-loop corrections.
+The two-loop corrections with respect to the LO are insignificant at the edges and large in the central region.
+The relative correction $\delta_{\rm LO}$ peaks at $\phi = \pi$.
+It is 0.49\% for the fixed and 0.56\% (0.64\%) for the running QCD coupling with $Q= M_{\ell^+ \ell^-}(p_T(\ell^-))$.
+Compared to the fixed $\alpha_s$, relative corrections are higher for the running $\alpha_s$ across all the bins.